Iamthesaikumar/jags-shopping-devops-project/README.md

 - Docker
 - Kubernetes
-- AWS
+- Amazon Web Services (AWS)
 - Terraform
 - Jenkins
 - DevOps

 ---

-⭐ If you found this repository useful, please consider giving it a Star.
+⭐ Thank you for visiting this repository.